-ACM began waiving 40% of its management fee beginning with the second quarter of 2020.
-ACM reduced the fee waiver to the rate of \$7,800 for the year ended December 31, 2022.
-For the year ended December 31, 2023 ACM adjusted the fee waiver rate to \$1,650 for the first quarter of 2023 and \$550 per month thereafter until further notice (see Note 8 to the consolidated financial statements).
+During the years ended December 31, 2024, December 31, 2023 and December 31, 2022 ACM voluntarily waived management fees of \$6,600, \$6,600 and \$7,800 respectively.
+ACM is currently waiving \$550 per month of its contractual management fee until ACM provides further notice to ARMOUR (see Note 9 to the consolidated financial statements).
 ACM may prospectively further reduce the amount of or discontinue entirely its voluntary fee waiver at its sole discretion and without requiring our consent.